sara-sabr/ITStrategy/presentations/en/2020-01-22-Working-in-the-open.md

 - Single source of truth
 - You control incoming contributions

-- And if you don't control anymore, it continues to live
+And when you leave the project at some point, it continues to live!

 Note: